Cjay1019/trivia-game/README.md

 # MCU Trivia Game

-This application is a simple trivia game, with questions based on the Marvel Cinematic Universe (MCU).
+This fully responsive application is a simple trivia game, with questions based on the Marvel Cinematic Universe (MCU).
 The project was primarily created with Javascript, utilizing jQuery to dynamically create and manipulate html elements. https://cjay1019.github.io/trivia-game/

 ## How To Play